Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Published research (SQ1)

 \subsection{Domains (F2)}

-Discussion on the different domains in which conversational agents have a relevant presence from a scientific perspective is diverse.
+Discussion on the domains in which conversational agents have a relevant presence from a scientific perspective is diverse.
 Some domain-specific secondary studies offer a detailed dissertation of a specific area (e.g., healthcare \cite{Kocaballi2019-my}), while others report a domain taxonomy for a specific research context (e.g., business applications \cite{De_Barcelos_Silva2020-gw}).
-Based on our feature extraction process, we suggest the categorization covered in Figure \ref{fig:f2-sum} which allows us to identify 6 general domains or research areas:
+Based on the surveyed studies, we suggest the categorization covered in Figure \ref{fig:f2-sum} which allows us to identify 6 general domains or research areas: